mmaltsev/SpaceAtlas/front/README.md

 `npm i`

-in this folder in order to install all required libraries.
+in this folder for having all required libraries set up.